-Because an in-person audition will give us a chance to actively work with you and better judge your skills, especially improvisational skills, and your ability to work with an ensemble, it is to your advantage to audition in-person at Cornish or for the Cornish representative at the Unified Auditions.
+An in-person audition will give us a chance to actively work with you and better judge your skills, especially improvisational skills, and your ability to work with an ensemble, it is to your advantage to audition in-person at Cornish or for the Cornish representative at the Unified Auditions.
 If circumstances make an in-person audition difficult, you may submit a DVD.
-Send your DVD to the Office of Admission, or upload it online at app.getacceptd.com no later than February 1.
+Send your DVD to the Office of Admission, or upload it online at app.decesiondesk.com no later than February 1.

-Auditioning by DVD will not allow us to access your improvisation or ensemble skills; therefore we can only admit you on a provisional basis.
+Auditioning this way will not allow us to access your improvisation or ensemble skills; therefore we can only admit you on a provisional basis.
 During the first year we will monitor your progress and development in these areas and make sure you are placed in the appropriate courses and ensembles.
-DVD auditions must be accompanied by two letters of recommendation from people familiar with your performance work.
-They can either accompany the DVD, or be sent separately to the Office of Admission.
+Recorded auditions must be accompanied by two letters of recommendation from people familiar with your performance work.
+They can either be uploaded with the audition, or be sent separately to the Office of Admission.
 These letters should include a telephone number and email address, if available, for the recommender.
-If you audition by DVD, use the following guidelines:

 - Record your audition in a theater space or rehearsal hall.